 - Opioid agonist therapy is the standard of care for opioid use disorders in pregnancy, along with counseling and mental health supports.
-Pregnant women with an opioid use disorder should be offered timely access to opioid agonist therapy.
+Pregnant women with opioid use disorder should be offered timely access to opioid agonist therapy.

 - Neonatal opioid withdrawal syndrome is best managed by keeping mothers and infants together after delivery.
 Breastfeeding should be encouraged in women who are stable on opioid agonist therapy, for whom there are no concerns about ongoing drug use.

 - Ongoing support in the postpartum period is essential, as women with opioid use disorders are at increased risk of fatal overdose in the first year postpartum.